 Dr. Raskey’s experience working with adults embraces a holistic approach to treatment.
 Her method of treatment is deeply rooted in Somatic Therapy, utilizing a wide variety of healing modalities that center on the body and mind with interventions such as grounding, breath, muscle relaxation, and body centered mindfulness.
 In addition, her use of Psychodynamic and Cognitive Behavioral Therapy is enriched from a somatic perspective with clients experiencing symptoms of mood and anxiety disorders as well as from traumatic experiences.
 Dr. Raskey has an extensive background working in the field of forensics, as well as with individuals diagnosed with developmental disabilities, mood disorders, and with trauma survivors.
 She believes that an approach from her heart is crucial in a client’s healing process.

-Cynthia Ferguson, Associate Marriage and Family Therapist
+Cynthia Ferguson, MA, Associate Marriage and Family Therapist

 While with Antioch, she worked with adolescents, young and older adults from various background and helped to co-facilitate an adolescent support group.
 She has experience working with depression, anxiety, stage of life, grief as well as relational issues within polyamorous, gay, lesbian, and heterosexual relationships.